 A Lifelong service

-When she was small, Rhyannah's family spent once a month caring for special needs children for Anglicare, giving respite to their families from their daily routines.
-Their parents also frequently volunteered at Camp Jono in Mount Victoria, to care for children aged 7-18 with developmental disabilities such as autism and global development delay; providing them with a camp experience they couldn't ordinarily enjoy.
+A routine activity for the family was volunteering with disability organisations.
+Once a month, the family cared for children with special needs through Anglicare to give respite to their families.
+Their parents would also regularly volunteer at Camp Jono in Mount Victoria to look after kids aged between 7-18 with developmental disabilities such as autism and global development delay - to give them a unique holiday experience they couldn't ordinarily enjoy.

-"[What] we now want is to provide an opportunity for them to hear the gospel clearly, in a loving community, and in a way that they understand."
+The revelation changed the focus of their Jesus Club, and they now concentrate on "providing an opportunity for [members] to hear the gospel clearly, in a loving community, and in a way that they understand."

 On a personal level, Rhyannah has also matured through this experience, as she learnt to lean on God rather than herself for members' spiritual journey and growth.

 "I have learnt to trust that God has got this and it’s not what I really see.
 It’s God who decides to change something in their heart and I am just planting seeds.

 Jesus Club CrossLink meets at Kings Park Community Church fortnightly on Mondays.
 It's a place for adults (16+) with intellectual disabilities to come and relax, make new friends, eat yummy food, and learn about Jesus!